44 Gorgeous Grey Gemstones & Crystals with Photos

 Gray quartz is commonly referred to as “Smoky Quartz.”
 Smoky Quartz gets its gray colour from natural irradiation and traces of aluminum.
 It is known for its transparency and often has a smoky or slightly brownish-gray hue.

-What is a smokey grey crystal called?
+What is a smoky grey crystal called?

 Why Would You Use Grey Crystals and Gemstones?